smarchenko/SitecoreDI.NSubstitute.Helper/README.md

 **Note** The solution is referencing some Sitecore assemblies taken from the [official public NuGet server](https://sitecore.myget.org/gallery/sc-packages)

-## Creating Item structures
+## Creating Item and structures of items
 FakeItem class allows to initialize the item with the most useful properties easily.
 This class also allows to create item structures in a few lines of code.

 Example:
 ```C#